Awards Logo

 • The reaction of learners and other key stakeholders to the design has been positive.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

-Best use of mobile learning
+Best use of AI in learning

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Best use of social and collaborative learning technologies

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

 • There was a clear rationale for the use of social and collaborative technologies to meet the requirement.